 The second thing to look for is the measure of flex on the shaft of the club.
 Clubs typically offer a ladies, senior, regular, stiff and extra stiff shaft.
 Ask the professional for help determining which shaft is correct for you.

 You may also want to shop for new clothing, as specifically designed golf clothing will reduce sweat and be more comfortable.
 Particularly golf shoes will be a must have as a game of golf comes with a few hours spent walking as well as golf gloves for sweaty hands.

-If the bottom sole is around the width of two fingers, then it’s a perfect candidate for your bag.
+If the bottom sole is around the width of two fingers, then it’s a perfect candidate for your golf bag.
 Anything slimmer than this and you are asking for problems when you get to the driving range.

 Most amateurs I know, never stick to this rule and when buying used clubs, you can bet that the previous owner didn’t either.
 So when you find the right club, immediately get them re-gripped by a professional.